AlexRogalskiy/datapane-docs/tutorials/tut-getting-started.md

 ## Installation

-Datapane's Python library and CLI can be installed using either `conda` or `pip`.
+Datapane's Python library and CLI can be installed using either `conda` or `pip` on either macOS, Windows, or Linux.

 {% hint style="info" %}
 Datapane support Python 3.6 onwards, instructions for installing Python can be found at [https://wiki.python.org/moin/BeginnersGuide/Download](https://wiki.python.org/moin/BeginnersGuide/Download)